Structure exploiting methods for fast uncertainty quantification in multiphase flow through heterogeneous media: Conclusion

 We deployed our framework for fast uncertainty analysis in a multiphase multicomponent flow model.
 The efficiency and effectiveness of the surrogate model was demonstrated with a comprehensive set of numerical experiments, where we consider a number of function-valued (temporally or spatially distributed) QoIs.
 In particular, our results indicate that it is possible to use a modest amount of model realizations to reduce both the input and output dimensions and construct an efficient surrogate model.
 The proposed framework not only provides efficient surrogates, it also reveals and exploits the low-dimensional structures in model input and output spaces, which provides further insight into the behavior of the governing model.

-Our approach relies on the screening metrics being sufficiently accurate surrogates for the derivative based global sensitivity measures for the function-valued QoIs under study.
+In general, the screening approach takes the following form.
+We construct a cheap approximation $\tilde{f}$, compute the corresponding screening indices~\eqref{eq:screening_indc}, and use them to reduce the input parameter space.
+Our approach relies on the screening metrics being sufficiently accurate surrogates and cheap to compute for the derivative-based global sensitivity measures for the function-valued QoIs under study.
 This in turn assumes the global linear model constructed within the parameter screening procedure leads to a sufficient approximation of the activity scores.
 It is observed that this global linear model can successfully capture one-dimensional active subspaces in a wide range of applications~\cite{Constantine15}.
 The success of this strategy for obtaining approximate activity scores was also observed in the present work, in the context of a complex nonlinear flow model.
 However, for models that exhibit highly nonlinear parameter dependence a linear model might fail to provide accurate global sensitivity information.
 In~\cite{GreyConstantine18,SeshadriSeshadriConstantineEtAl18}, global quadratic models were used effectively to accelerate active subspace discovery for scalar-valued QoIs.
 Exploring quadratic models within our framework provides an interesting direction for future work and would allow application of the proposed strategy to a broader class of problems.